-The internal wiring of the Fialka is very complex and extremely
+The internal wiring of the M-125 is extremely complex and is

-difficult to reverse engineer.
+difficult to deduce.
 Almost all wires have the same

-colour and are bound together in nice bundles which doesn't make
+colour and are bundled together with sticky tape, which doesn't make

 the process of tracing the wires any easier.
 The wiring of the

-later M-125-3xx machines is even more complex, due to the addition
+later M-125-3 machines is even more complex, due to the addition

-of the NumLock switch (30 - 10).
-Fortunately, we had access to
+of the NumLock switch (30 ↔ 10).
+Fortunately, we were donated a

-Let's consider the block diagram of an M4 Enigma
+First, consider the block diagram of an M4 Enigma.

-machine.
-At the heart of the Enigma is a set of moving coding-wheels,
+At the heart of the Enigma is a set of rotating cipher wheels – the drum –

-called the drum, between an entry disc (right) and a reflector
+between an entry disc (right) and a reflector (left).

-(left).
-It uses a keyboard for input and a lamp panel for its output.
+It has a keyboard for input and a lamp panel for its output.

 The keyboard has 26 keys (one for each letter of the alphabet).